Why publish the schema

 Provenance columns

-Every row in every data table includes four provenance columns:
+Every row in every source-data table — master data, transactions, lines, and the platform extension tables — includes four provenance columns:

 • _source_system — originating platform identifier (e.g. qbo, qbd)